 - Your overlay label is now active and will be printed on top of the carrier label next time you make a shipment.
 Below is an example of the LGT Logistics label with the overlay:

-The overlay document must have the same size and orientation as the label and also use the same fonts, e.g. mixing EPL with Arial fonts will generate print errors.
+Sometimes mixing font types, e.g. mixing EPL with Arial fonts will generate errors.
 To solve this, change the font type used in the overlay file.

 Run Consignor On-premises as administrator